Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

        background-color: #fff;
        }
   ```
-      Add a blue background color and opacity for default widgets on map.
+      Add a blue background color and opacity for the default widgets on map.

   ```CSS
        .jimu-widget-homebutton,